fefa4ka/linked_ring/README.md

 A high-performance, thread-safe circular buffer implementation in C designed for embedded systems and other memory-constrained environments.

+For a detailed explanation of the implementation, see [One Size Fits All: Linked Ring Instead of a Ring Buffer](https://blog.devgenius.io/one-size-fits-all-linked-ring-instead-of-a-ring-buffer-d1d69a12bf73).

 ## Overview

 The Linked Ring Buffer provides an efficient way to manage data in a circular buffer with multiple "owners" (data sources or consumers).
 It's particularly useful for: